eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/_index.md

 In the 'Code' section of your prototype in the [playground.digital.auto](https://digitalauto.netlify.app/) you have the Button 'Create Eclipse Velocitas Project'.

+![generate](./generate.png)

-If you press this button you will be forwarded to [GitHub](https://github.com/) to login with your GitHub Account and authorize _velocitas-project-generator_ to create the repository for you.
+If you press this button you will be forwarded to [GitHub](https://github.com/) to login with your GitHub Account and authorize [velocitas-project-generator](https://github.com/eclipse-velocitas/velocitas-project-generator-npm) to create the repository for you.
 After you authorized the project generator you will be redirected to the [playground.digital.auto](https://digitalauto.netlify.app/) and asked for a repository name (Which also is the app's name).
 After pressing "Create repository" the project generator takes over your prototype code, adapts it to the structure in the [vehicle-app-python-template](https://github.com/eclipse-velocitas/vehicle-app-python-template) and creates a new private repository under your GitHub User.

-![generate](./generate.png)

-{{% alert title="Note" %}}
-If you would like to know what exactly the generator is doing, please have a look in the code: [velocitas-project-generator-npm](https://github.com/eclipse-velocitas/velocitas-project-generator-npm).
-{{% /alert %}}

 After the generation of the repository is completed a pop-up dialogue with the URL of your repository will be displayed.
 Among other things the newly created repository will contain: